adbharadwaj/graphspace-manual/docs/Quick_Tour_of_GraphSpace.md

 Note: The icons next to each layout name allow the user to (i) change its name, (ii) share it with other users who have access to this graph, (iii) delete this layout.

 ![Share Layout](_static/gifs/gs-screenshot-user1-share-layout-with-caption.gif)

+Please refer to [this section](/Sharing_Graphs.html#sharing-layouts-with-group-s) for more information.